waquarwebkul/documentation/content/contributing/documentation.rst

 abstract, but there is no need to worry; :abbr:`RST (reStructuredText)` is not hard to learn, especially if you intend to make minor changes to the content.

-If you need to learn about a specific markup, head over to our :doc:`cheat sheet for RST
+If you need to learn about a specific markup, head over to our :doc:`documentation/rst_guidelines`;
-<documentation/rst_cheat_sheet>`; it contains all the information you should ever need for the
+they contain all the information you should ever need for the Odoo documentation.
-documentation of Odoo.

 .. important::
    We kindly ask you to observe a set of :doc:`content <documentation/content_guidelines>` and